EricYXu/local-search-heuristic-simulator/README.md

 # Local Search Heuristics Simulator for Approximating Number Partition

 In this project, I investigate Karmarkar's algorithm and other local search heuristic algorithms to obtain approximate solutions across multiple instances of the NP-hard Number Partition problem.
-I prove correctness and runtime bounds for a dynamic programming algorithm and Karmarkar's algorithm, measure the residue of approximate solutions across different heuristics, and analyze the difference in runtimes.
+I prove correctness and runtime bounds for a dynamic programming algorithm and Karmarkar's algorithm, measure the residue of approximate solutions across different heuristics, and analyze the difference in runtime.

 ---